+44 (0)20 7822 1200

 Hamblett v VHV (2018); collision on motorway in Germany

-Bogdanovics v MIB (ongoing); fatal motorcycle accident in Lithuania
+Bogdanovics v MIB (2017); fatal motorcycle accident in Lithuania

 Pratt v AXA France (2017); spinal cord injury from fall in French auberge

 Palmen v MMA (2016); catastrophic injury when off-piste skiing in France

 Syred v PZU and HDI EWHC 254 (QB); claims governed by Polish law involving severely injured car passengers

 Huxtable and Dale v Baloise (2016); pedestrians injured by drunk driver in Bruges

 Berry v Babaloukas (2016); road traffic accident involving pilgrim in Athens